blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Wolfo-SimulacrumAdditions/README.md

 ## Changelog:
 ```
+v1.8.0
+Added 22 skin recolors mostly based on RoRR alt palettes as rewards for beating Simulacrum wave 50 or Voidling.
+Even if basic still serves as a neat reward.

+-Commando 	  (Unused SotV skin)
+-Captain x2	  (Moved from LittleGameplayTweaks)
+-REX 		  (Moved from LittleGameplayTweaks)
+-Bandit 	  (Moved from LittleGameplayTweaks)
+-Engineer 	  (RoRR alt color)
+-Mult x2
+-Artificer x2 (RoRR alt color)
+-Huntress 	  (RoRR alt color)
+-Acrid 		  (RoRR alt color)
+-CHEF x2	  (RoRR alt color)
+-HAN-D x2	  (RoRR alt color)
+-Loader		  (RoRR alt color)
+-Mercenary x2 (RoRR alt color)
+-Void Fiend x2
+-Railgunner

+-Ending no longer counts as Win so it won't give Masteries
+-All Super bosses now have Adaptive Armor and aim for the same HP value (+Scav/Twisted, -Devestator)
+--Super Bosses get less bonus damage (like half)
+--Super Boss waves will get half the scaling if not on a forced wave

+-Fixed Vanilla bug where Clients would often not see enemy indicators.

 v1.7.3
 -Rarer to get multiple of the same ghost and limited ghosts to 3.
 -Adjusted Drone Family wave HP/Damage so it should be less long